Sometimes the unexpected happens

 - Start a fundraiser to support your local food bank

 Hunger is a symptom of poverty.
 Food banks exist across this province not because of a lack of food, but because many individuals do not have access to a sufficient income that allows them to afford all of their basic necessities.
 Long-term policy solutions are key to not only ending hunger, but alleviating poverty – but these require time and collaboration from community leaders and all levels of government.
-Use our simple tool to ask MPPs to double Ontario Disability Support Program (ODSP) benefits.
+Low benefit rates for Ontario Works (OW) and the Ontario Disability Support Program (ODSP) combined with high clawbacks from other sources of income create barriers that trap recipients in a cycle of poverty.
+Use our simple tool to tell your MPP to stop the clawbacks for social assistance recipients on earned income and benefits like EI, CPP, WSIB, and the upcoming Canada Disability Benefit.

 - 1 in 3 food bank users in Ontario cite disability related benefits as their primary source of income